 Today we venture out into the French countryside to visit two remarkable residences.
 First, we visit the lavish Palace of Versailles, built by the French Monarchy at the moment of its greatest splendour, the harmonious composition of château and landscape make Versailles one of the definitive examples of French Classicism.
 Our visit takes us on a special behind-the-scenes tour through the opulent private apartments of Louis XV and Louis XVI.
 There is time to stroll in the formal ornamental gardens before heading to Château de Malmaison, Napoléon and Josephine Bonaparte’s private estate and, briefly the seat of the French government.
 Josephine purchased the venerable property in 1799 while her husband was off fighting in Egypt.
 When he returned, they hired architects and decorators to renovate the dilapidated house and grounds.
 Josephine was given the estate after the couple divorced in 1809 and lived there until her death five years later.
 Overnight Paris (B)

 After a talk in the hotel, we travel to the Pompidou Centre, which houses the National Museum of Modern Art.
 Our visit this morning looks at some of the major pieces in this renowned collection followed by free time to browse.
 We enjoy a farewell lunch at a Michelin starred restaurant before making our way to the Fondation Louis Vuitton.
 Rising up out of the Bois de Boulogne like a magnificent ship sporting billowing crystal sails, Frank Gehry’s new contemporary-art museum and cultural center is the most captivating addition to the Parisian skyline since the unveiling of the Centre Pompidou in 1977.
-We celebrate the end of the tour with an opera at Opéra Bastille.
 Overnight Paris (B, L)

 Thursday January 31: Departure